FreedomBen/breakout71/Readme.md

 ## UX / gameplay

+- chill game mode, to just relax your mind :
+  - no 7 levels limit
+  - no upgrades offered at the end of the level
+  - get a  random perk
+  - every 7 level it's replaced by another random perk
+  - every 7 levels, +10 base combo and +1 piece
 - avoid showing a +1 and -1 at the same time when a combo increase is reset
 - explain to iOS users how to add the app to home screen to get fullscreen
 - delayed start on mobile to let users place the puck where they want